About Yoga Therapy

 What to Expect in a Session

 Each session is uniquely tailored to your goals and needs.
-Depending on your preference and ability, sessions may include:
+Depending on your preference, needs and ability, sessions may include:

 After completing my initial teacher training in India, I began teaching in 2018.
 At the time, my personal practice was focused on asana.
 I became caught in a cycle of physical striving, believing that mastery of the body would bring peace.
 Instead, I burned out.
 Injury and fatigue forced me to stop and question what yoga truly meant to me.